 Retail Banking, including Arion Bank Mortgages Institutional Investor Fund and AFL - sparisjóður, provide a comprehensive range of services.
-That includes among other advice on deposits and loans, savings, payment cards, pension savings, insurance, securities and funds.
+This includes among other advice on deposits and loans, savings, payment cards, pension savings, insurance, securities and funds.
 To maximize operational efficiency the branch network is divided into six clusters, with the smaller branches capitalizing on the strength of larger units within each cluster.
-Customers of Retail Banking's 26 branches all around Iceland are over 100,000.
+Customers of Retail Banking's 25 branches all around Iceland are over 100,000.

-Asset Management, division comprises Institutional Asset Management, Private Banking and Investment Services.
-Asset Management manages financial assets on behalf of its customers according to a predetermined investment strategy.
+Asset Management, comprises Institutional Asset Management, Private Banking and Investment Services.
+Asset Management manages financial assets on behalf of its customers according to a pre-determined investment strategy.
+Asset Management also administers pension funds.
 In addition the division is the main distributor of funds managed by Stefnir hf. to individuals, companies and institutional investors as well as distributing funds managed by international fund management companies.
 Stefnir hf. is an independently operating financial company owned by Arion Bank.
 Stefnir manages a broad range of mutual funds, investment funds and institutional investor funds.

 Investment Banking is divided into Corporate Advisory, Capital Markets and Research.
 Corporate Advisory advises clients on securities offerings and the admission of securities for trading on regulated securities markets and also provides M&A advisory services.
-Capital Markets handles securities brokerage and foreign exchange trading for the Bank's clients.
+Capital Markets handles securities brokerage and foreign exchange trading for the Bank's customers.
 Research publishes regular analyses of listed securities, the major business sectors, markets and the Icelandic economy and also produces economic forecasts.
 Investment Banking's clients are private individuals, companies and institutions.

-Treasury is responsible for the Bank's liquidity management as well as currency and interest rate management.
+Treasury is responsible for the Bank's liquidity management as well as currency and interest rate management for the Bank.
 Treasury is also responsible for the internal pricing of interest rates and currency and for liaising with other financial institutions.

-Other divisions and Subsidiaries, include the Bank's market making business in domestic securities and currencies and the management of assets that the Bank has acquired through debt restructurings and other enforcement procedures.
-The subsidiaries are Eignabjarg ehf., Eignarhaldsfélagið Landey ehf., Landfestar ehf. (sold in 30 June 2014), Okkar líftryggingar hf., Valitor holding hf. and other smaller entities.
+Other divisions and Subsidiaries, include the market making in domestic securities and currencies.
+The subsidiaries are Eignarhaldsfélagið Landey ehf., Okkar líftryggingar hf., Valitor holding hf. and other smaller entities.

-The tables below show operating income and earnings before tax for each segment as at 30 September 2014, 31 December 2013 and 2012 and the total assets of each reporting segment.
+The tables below show operating income and earnings before tax for each segment as at 30 September 2015, 31 December 2014 and 2013 and the total assets of each reporting segment.